-A tribute to Rev. Bruce Besley
+The Fiddleville church service ? a tribute to Rev. Bruce Besley

 The fiddle contest in Shelburne is fast upon us, the preparations for the contest are in their last stages of organization, the town is in anticipation for great weather, and lots of people to come out and enjoy the weekend.